kyesh/on-target-analysis-for-ynab/docs/SYSTEM_ARCHITECTURE.md

 - `src/components/MonthSelector.tsx`: Frontend month selection
 - `src/app/api/analysis/monthly/route.ts`: Server-side validation

-This system architecture provides a robust, scalable, and secure foundation for the YNAB Off-Target Assignment Analysis application while maintaining simplicity for local development and deployment.
+This system architecture provides a robust, scalable, and secure foundation for the On Target Analysis for YNAB application while maintaining simplicity for local development and deployment.